-I hear borders are beginning to reopen.
+I hear borders are reopened and travel advisories are changing.
 Where can I go to find out if the Canadian government has issued a travel advisory for my destination?

-Even as borders re-open, Canadian government travel advisories may still be in place, which may impact your travel insurance coverage.
+Even as borders re-open, Canadian government travel advisories may still be in place for certain destinations, or depending on your vaccine status, which may impact your travel insurance coverage.
 For Canadian government travel advisories, go to travel.gc.ca.

 There are four levels of travel advisory.
-The top two levels may be mentioned in a travel insurance policy and, if mentioned, can impact your coverage.
+The two highest levels may be mentioned in a travel insurance policy and, if mentioned, can impact your coverage.

-KNOW YOUR TRIP – Ask your provider and check available websites for details before travelling outside of your home province.
+KNOW YOUR TRIP – Ask your provider and check to see if any travel advisories are in place for your destination.